liamok19/passwordGeneratorJS/README.md

 * Key: PW = Password.

-1. Decalre variables at the beginning.
+1. Declare variables at the beginning.
 Strings for each category.
-Numbers, Symbols, lowcaseAlphabet and UppercaseAlphabet.
+Numbers, Symbols, LowcaseLetters and UppercaseLetters.
-2. Objective.
-When the user clicks the "Generator button" an alert box pop up and asks the following:
+2. Objective: When the user clicks the "Generator button" an alert asks the following:
     1. How many numbers from 8-128 would you like to choose from.
         1. Window alert.
-User must provide a value within these constraints.
+User must provide a value within this number range.
         2. Window alert.
 User must provide a number with these constraints.
-    2. Would you like Upper case for your PW?
+    2. Would you like Lower Case letters for your PW?
-        1. 'ok' - True to push uppercase to be part of the PW.
+        1. 'ok' - True to push lowerCaseLetters to be part of the PW.
         2. 'cancel' - False!
-    3. Would you like Upper case for your PW?
+    3. Would you like Upper Case letters for your PW?
-        1. 'ok' - True to push uppercase to be part of the PW.
+        1. 'ok' - True to push upperCaseLetters to be part of the PW.
         2. 'cancel' - False!
-    4. Would you like special symbols/characters for your PW?
+    4. Would you like special symbols/specialcharacters for your PW?
-        1. 'ok' - True to push uppercase to be part of the PW.
+        1. 'ok' - True to push symbols/specialcharacters to be part of the PW.
         2. 'cancel' - False!
-    5. Would you like special symbols/characters for your PW?
+    5. Would you like special numbers for your PW?
-        1. 'ok' - True to push uppercase to be part of the PW.
+        1. 'ok' - True to push numbers to be part of the PW.
         2. 'cancel' - False!
 3. Based on the user selection a password will need to be generated containing the categories been pushed and at the length the user chose (between 8-128).